datenstrom/yellow/CONTRIBUTING.md

 ## How to improve an extension

 1. [Fork the extension you want to improve](https://github.com/datenstrom/yellow-extensions).
-2. First make it work, then make it better.
+2. Upload your changes to GitHub, let us know if you need help.
-3. Upload your changes to GitHub, let us know if you need help.
+3. Send a pull request to the maintainer, work together on the solution.
-4. Send a pull request to the maintainer.
-[What's a pull request?](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)
+4. Release a new version, if you're the maintainer.
+[What do I need?](https://github.com/datenstrom/yellow-extensions/tree/master/features/release)

 ## How to get in touch